-Question 157: Actual weight at initiation of pre-HCT preparative regimen:
+Question 115: Actual weight at initiation of pre-HCT preparative regimen:

 Report the recipient's actual body weight just prior to the start of the preparative regimen.
 The intent of this question is to report the actual weight at the time the preparative regimen starts (which may be different than the weight used to determine preparative regimen doses).
 This weight is usually documented on the transplant orders (for radiation and/or systemic therapy) or admitting orders.
-Report weight to the nearest whole kilogram or pound (round up if 0.5 or greater).
+Report weight to the nearest tenth of a kilogram or pound.
 Do not report adjusted body weight, lean body weight, or ideal body weight.